 - A. ELIGIBILITY: Only 4-H Members in good standing are eligible to participate in Junior Division General Projects. - B. JUNIOR DIVISION GENERAL PROJECT ENTRIES: Every entry must be the Junior Division Exhibitor's own original work with all sources cited.
-Plagiarism will not be tolerated and will subject the Junior Division Exhibitor to immediate disqualification and subject the Junior Division Exhibitor to discipline as set forth in the Section 1, VIII Douglas County Fair & Rodeo Competition Rules. - C. JUNIOR DIVISION GENERAL PROJECT ENTRY LIMITATIONS: A Junior Division Exhibitor may enter for competition as many general project entries as he or she wishes within the entry limitations of each individual Junior Division General Project department. - D. ENTRY AND ENTRY PAYMENT: A completed Douglas County Fair & Rodeo entry form must be used and shall include the following.
-Incomplete entries from the Junior Division Exhibitor will be contacted for completion: - 1.
+Plagiarism will not be tolerated and will subject the Junior Division Exhibitor to immediate disqualification and subject the Junior Division Exhibitor to discipline as set forth in the Section 1, VIII Douglas County Fair & Rodeo Competition Rules in addition to any 4-H or FFA rules or penalties. - C. JUNIOR DIVISION GENERAL PROJECT ENTRY LIMITATIONS: A Junior Division Exhibitor may enter for competition as many general project entries as he or she wishes within the entry limitations of each individual Junior Division General Project department. - D. ENTRY AND ENTRY PAYMENT: A completed Douglas County Fair & Rodeo entry form must be used.
+For incomplete entries, the Junior Division Exhibitor will be contacted for completion and, if not completed within 72 hours, will not be eligible for entry.
+Each entry shall include the following: - 1.
 One completed online or entry form for each department - 2.
 Any special additional documents required for the entered department. - 3.
 Payment of all fees. - E. ERRONEOUS ENTRY: Participants are responsible for their own errors in preparation of entries.
-Entry forms must be completely filled out in accordance with instructions and signed by appropriate parties.
-By submitting application for entry, participant acknowledges he or she has read the Douglas County Fair & Rodeo Competition Rules Sections 1, 2, 2A and the Department Rules as applicable to the entered project.
+Entry forms must be completely filled out in accordance with instructions and signed by the appropriate parties.
+By submitting an application for entry, participant acknowledges that he or she has read and agrees to abide by the Douglas County Fair & Rodeo Competition Rules Sections 1, 2, 2A and the Department Rules as applicable to the entered project.